 It also provides some background on each artist.
-(In other words, this is not a 'how to' book!)
+(In other words, this is an 'art history' book and not a 'how to' book!)

 As with the exhibition, the presentation of the images is largely organised according to themes and so paintings completed many years apart can be presented side by side.

 Herbals and mandrakes

 Striped tulips and double anemones